 Rugs and carpets are havens for dust mites, a common allergy trigger.
 Vacuuming is a good first step to make sure these microscopic critters know they have nowhere to hide.
 During your annual deep cleaning, hang rugs on an outdoor clothesline and beat them to air them out and eliminate hard-to-reach allergens.

-Let Aire Serve® Help Clean Up Your Indoor Air Quality
+Let Aire Serv® Help Improve Your Indoor Air Quality

-We offer HVAC-related spring cleaning services, including duct cleaning and air filter replacement.
-To learn more indoor air quality tips, or to schedule services, please contact Aire Serv today.
+As part of your spring cleaning process, you should also hire an HVAC professional to ensure your air conditioner is in good working order and will maintain the quality of your environment.
+We offer HVAC-related spring cleaning services, including duct cleaning and air filter replacement, all backed by our Neighborly Done Right Promise®.
+To learn more indoor air quality tips or to schedule services, please contact your local Aire Serv today.